James-Wachuka/python_mapred/sentiment-score/README.md

 `hadoop jar opt/hadoop-streaming-2.*.*.jar -file opt/mapper.py -mapper.py "python mapper.py" -file opt/reducer.py -reducer "python reducer.py" -input /input/example.txt -output sentimentscore`

-you must explicitly declare mapper and reducer files together with the input file and desired output name eg. sentimentscore
+you must explicitly declare mapper and reducer files together with the input file and desired output name eg. sentimentscore hadoop-streaming.jar is used for running mapreduce tasks that are not written in java

 `hadoop fs -cat /user/opt/sentimentscore/part-00000` use this command to view your output